Skip to main content

 After the meeting, you pour over the numbers but can’t find anything wrong with your data.
 You realize there are significant issues at your HQ if people who spend the whole day on their feet in a hot warehouse could be more satisfied and engaged than their corporate team.
 You know this company is your CEO’s pride and joy, and he has every right to be protective of everything he’s built over the years, but if this trend continues, the business will suffer.
 You have to get through to him.

 Instead of discussing the data in an executive team meeting this time, you bring up the results in a private 1-on-1 meeting.
 You come prepared to have a difficult conversation and break things down again for your CEO: your corporate team is miserable while your warehouse team is happy and engaged, even though every employee in your HQ office has more power, recognition, and autonomy than most warehouse employees.
-You suggest that there’s a more significant cultural issue at play here that must get addressed.
+You suggest that there’s a more significant cultural issue at play here that must be addressed.
 Otherwise, employees will burn out or leave the company.

 After some reassurance, your CEO understands that this cultural issue is not a reflection of his efforts and agrees a larger change needs to be made.